srlt/AnyFunction/README.md

 ## Overview

-`AnyFunction::Function` is a C++14 remplacement for `std::function`, with hybrid memory allocation.
+`AnyFunction::Function` is an alternative for `std::function`.
-Small enough closures are stored in an *internal storage*, while larger ones get allocated on the heap.
+It supports hybrid memory allocation: small enough closures are stored in an *internal storage*, while larger ones get allocated on the heap.

 Contrary to `std::function` (as with C++14), `AnyFunction::Function` provides: